Esayed4/Create_DBMS_Using_Bash/README.md

 - This ensures **referential integrity** between tables while maintaining flexibility for updates and deletions.
 - GUI prompts guide the user when an action violates FK constraints.

 ---

+## Multi-User Handling Feature

+This DBMS supports multiple users, allowing different users to work with the system independently while maintaining data integrity and access isolation.

+### User Authentication

+  - Each user has a unique username
+  - Users must log in before performing any database operations
+  - User sessions are handled separately

+### User-Specific Workspaces
+  - Every user operates within their own database directory
+  - Tables created by one user are not accessible by other users
+  - This ensures data isolation and privacy

+---